Healthy & Safe: An Australian Parent Education Kit

 PRC offers consultation, training, coaching and implementation support to agencies interested in incorporating this program into their service delivery.

 Healthy & Safe was adapted from the UCLA Parent–Child Health and Wellness Program and trialled by researchers at the University of Sydney.
-A RCT was conducted from 1998-2001 with a sample of families where the primary carer of a child under 5 years had an intellectual disability (Llewellyn et al., 2003).
+A randomised controlled trial was conducted from 1998-2001 with a sample of families where the primary carer of a child under 5 years had an intellectual disability (Llewellyn et al., 2003).